OLED vs LED

 HD TVs have been replaced by 4K TVs.
 But that’s an issue of screen resolution.
 The picture itself is created in a similar way.

-The screen is made up of LCD, or liquid crystal, pixels.
-Tiny LED lights illuminate these pixels to create your TV’s picture.
+The screen is made up of LCD, or liquid crystal display.
+Small LED lights illuminate pixels to create your TV’s picture.
 They’re either backlit or edge-lit.

 How does it work?

 - Backlit: LED lights behind the screen that make a canvas for the LCD to create the picture